wjoverink/svgprocess/README.md

 Readable is released under the [MIT License](https://opensource.org/licenses/MIT).

 ## Possible tags in ID
-### SVG ID
-- colorPalette: get a random palette from the colorpalettes
-- randomPaletteColor: gets random color from palette

-example:  <svg id="colorPalette:colorPalette;mainColor:randomPaletteColor"
-the variable colorPalette has now a random color palette and the variable mainColor is a random palette color

 ### Element ID
 - dontTouch:element isnt allowed to change